rht-labs/mlops-exercise/docs/1-when-the-music-starts/README.md

-# Exercise 1 - The Rise of the Cluster
+# Exercise 1 - When the Music Starts
-> Create the development environment, deploy the required tools to experimentation
+> Get familiar with the OpenShift AI environment, deploy the required tools to experimentation

 ## 👨‍🍳 Exercise Intro